bobfoster1299/building-a-cicd-pipeline2/README.md

 {"prediction":[20.35373177134412]}
 ```

-You can also visit the URL (e.g. (https://rob-udacity-webapp.azurewebsites.net)[https://rob-udacity-webapp.azurewebsites.net/]) via the browser and you should a page displaying 'Sklearn Prediction Home'.
+You can also visit the URL, e.g. [https://rob-udacity-webapp.azurewebsites.net](https://rob-udacity-webapp.azurewebsites.net) via the browser and you should a page displaying 'Sklearn Prediction Home'.